 He will cut no corners and always be certain that your safety comes first.

-Does my doctor have a favorable reputation among patients and peers?
+Reputation among patients and peers?

 There are plenty of online websites that welcome reviews from patients for doctors.
 These can often be helpful.
 Less important than any one review is the pattern and consistency of reviews.
 Castle Connolly is an independent agency that awards doctors recognized for their excellence by other doctors.